Texas Tech University

 School of Veterinary Medicine building

-The American Veterinary Medical Association (AVMA) Council on Education (COE) is the accreditor of veterinary medical programs.
+The American Veterinary Medical Association (AVMA) Council on Education (COE) is the US Department of Education recognized accreditor of veterinary medical programs.

-As a new veterinary medical program, we were granted provisional accreditation by the AVMA COE in March 2021.Mariposa Station front entrance
+As a developing veterinary medical program, we were granted provisional accreditation by COE in March 2021.Mariposa Station front entrance

-Our School will remain on Provisional Accreditation until 2025, when the inaugural class is near graduation, at which time we anticipate receiving Full Accreditation status based on AVMA COE evaluation.
-Students graduating from a school or college with provisional accreditation are afforded all the privileges of students from fully accredited programs.
+Students graduating from a school or college with the status of Provisionally Accredited are afforded all the privileges of students from fully accredited programs.

 Texas Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and doctorate degrees.
 Texas Tech University also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Texas Tech University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).